Can you defend against drunk or drugged driving charges?

 On behalf of Mohajer Law Firm, APC posted in dui/dwi and drug crimes on Friday, May 31, 2019.

 DUIs and drug crimes can sometimes occur together.
-For example, someone who is driving while intoxicated may have mixed Ecstasy with their drink, or someone could have smoked marijuana before taking a shot of alcohol.
+For example, someone who is driving while intoxicated may also face related allegations that call for guidance from a drug charges lawyer in Arcadia if controlled substances are involved.
 This is a bad idea, of course, because combining drugs and alcohol can increase the effects.

 People who use drugs and alcohol together may be at a higher risk of causing a crash or violating traffic laws, resulting in a stop by the police.
-Then, in those cases, even if they don’t test over .08% for alcohol, they could face a DUI or DUID for using drugs combined with alcohol as a secondary substance.
+In those situations, even if they do not test over .08% for alcohol, they could still face serious allegations that require the support of a criminal defense attorney in Arcadia.

 What should you do if you’re accused of combining drugs and alcohol when you didn’t?